Brexit & Travel Insurance

 How Will UK Passports Change After Brexit?

-Although the design of British passports will change as a result of Brexit (regardless of whether the UK leaves with or without a deal), the rules for UK passports will also change.
+Although the design of British passports will change as a result of Brexit, the rules for UK passports will also change.
 The changing passport rules are arguably more important to travelers.
-However due to the uncertainty surrounding Brexit, specific details have yet to be finalized.

 Disclaimer: The information contained in this article serves as a general overview of benefits and should only be used for informational purposes.
 Refer to your individual certificate of insurance for specific coverages, exclusions and benefits.
 When in doubt, please contact one of our licensed agents for additional assistance.